YukiGasai/Flow.Launcher.Plugin.MarkdownTodo/README.md

 Example:
 `t file:my-todo.md state:o` - List all todos in the file `my-todo.md` that are not done.

+It is possible to add a new todo by typing `t +` and then the title of the todo.

+It is possible to delete a todo by typing `t -`.

 ## Thanks to

 - [EmojiFinder plugin](https://github.com/kalvn/Flow.Launcher.Plugin.EmojiFinder) for providing a good example on how to create a FlowLauncher plugin.